soggybag/Bezier-Landscape/README.md

 moves out of the camera's view on the left it is moved to the right side and a new landscape contour is created.

 The width of each landscape section is set by *sectionWidth*.
 The current example sets this to 10000 points.
-Landscape contours are drawn using addCurveToPoint().
+Landscape contours are drawn using addCurveToPoint(), see the notes below for more info on this.

 The physics body uses a UIBezier path as an edge chain.
 The number of curves in a section is set by *steps*, the current example uses 80.

 *NOTE!*: